Table of Contents

 Updating and bragging are two different things.
 Remember, these people can be your professional mentors, and you could also be a mentor to others.

-Learning from those who have been in the industry or walked the path for so long is a better learning experience than perhaps school because real-life problem solving will help greatly in your business as these are more practical experiences.
+Learning from those who have been in the industry or walked the path is a far a better experience, in my opinion, than perhaps school. because real-life problem solving will help greatly in your business as these are more practical experiences.

-How Networking Will Help You Thrive in Your Career?
+How Networking Can Help You Thrive in Your Career?

 There are various reasons why people go to Ivy League Universities.
 Some for prestige, but mostly to build a network.
 Such institutions represent business networking organizations on their own.